pchudzik/blog.pchudzik.com/content/post/2017/how-to-keep-dependencies-up-to-date.md

 date: "2017-03-30"
 ---

 Every codebase depends on multiple external libraries.
-It is good idea to stay up to date with external dependencies.
+It is a good idea to stay up to date with external dependencies.
 It is important to update all security related stuff and it might be helpful or fun to use latest features.
 I'm going to share my way of staying up to date with external dependencies in maven, gradle and npm.